devdanim/dnm-font-manager/README.md

 This library will not throw an error if it finds a bad or incomplete font.
 It is designed to skip over any fonts which it has trouble reading.

 ### Work In Progress
-Method to check if a font is installed, and install it if not.
+Method to check if a font is installed, and install it if needed

 ### npm Scripts
 Run the tests: